-Yesterday I left you on the trail at 9:30 pm, about a kilometer short of our first campsite.
+Yesterday I left you on the trail at 9:30 pm, about a kilometre short of our first campsite on the Coastal Trail in Pukaskwa National Park.
 That was the first time in decades of backpacking that I have ever backpacked in the dark.
 At least we ended up right beside the water without breaking anything – and awoke to the view in the photo below.

 (As a side note we had been told at our backcountry orientation that WE HAD to make the campsite we booked every night unless we had an emergency.
 We only ended up making our booked campsite on one out of four nights.
 But in our defense we saw only ONE other person on the trail in five days once we’d said goodbye to the group from Caledon so we never put anybody out and we never had a day of less than 8½ hours of hiking.)